 Lighting covers a vast number of applications and involves many different disciplines.
 Think power supply, batteries, wires, switches, transformers, converters, starters, enclosures, digital control systems in home networks, the colour rendering in monitors and more.

-The leading TC for lighting is IEC TC 34: Lamps and related equipment.
-TC 34’s work is driven by rapid technological developments and changes in regulatory requirements that have to be continuously incorporated into new and existing International Standards.
-Areas where changes are especially rapid include the automotive industry, alternative light sources such as LEDs (light-emitting diodes) and new government regulations in the area of EMFs (Electromagnetic Fields).
+IEC TC 34: Lamps and related equipment is the leading TC in lighting.
+Its work is driven by rapid technological developments and changes in regulatory requirements that have to be continuously incorporated into new and existing International Standards.
+Areas where changes are especially fast include the automotive industry, alternative light sources such as LEDs (light-emitting diodes) and new government regulations in the area of EMFs (Electromagnetic Fields).

-Application designers, engineers, manufacturers and certification and testing bodies, but also retailers, consumers and government organizations, need International Standards that apply the latest knowledge and technical know-how.
+Application designers, engineers, manufacturers and certification and testing bodies, but also retailers, consumers and government organizations need International Standards that apply state-of-the art knowledge and technical know-how.

 Industry today is very conscious of the need to develop products that have less impact on the environment.
 A special focus is directed towards the use of less toxic materials, substances and processes during manufacturing.

-Several SCs (Subcommittees) of IEC TC 34 deal with special projects in the area of new technologies: LEDs, OLEDs (organic LEDs), electronic operation of metal halide lamps, controlgear design for fluorescent dimming, digital lighting interfaces, specifications for lampholders, automotive lamps, etc.
+Several SCs (Subcommittees) of IEC TC 34 deal with special projects in the area of new technologies: LEDs, OLEDs (organic LEDs), electronic operation of metal halide lamps, controlgear design for fluorescent dimming, digital lighting interfaces, specifications for lampholders, automotive lamps, and so forth.

-Without testing and certification, standards remain theoretical.
-IECEE, the System of Conformity Testing and Certification for Electrotechnical Equipment and Components, has been testing and certifying lighting products for many years.
+Without testing and certification, Standards remain just words on paper.
+IECEE (IEC System of Conformity Assessment Schemes for Electrotechnical Equipment and Components) has been providing a global platform for testing and certifying lighting products for many years.
 The IECEE CB Scheme ensures compliance with the impressive list of IEC International Standards developed for the lighting industry.

 Testing and certification in that area address performance and safety issues for a wide variety of products and their accessories.
-Lamps and luminaires in general, single- and double-capped fluorescent lamps, floodlights, LED modules for general lighting, cords, lampholders, switches, insulation, temperature control, wiring and earthing are some examples of the products and related equipment that undergo testing.
+Lamps and luminaires in general, single- and double-capped fluorescent lamps, floodlights, LED modules for general lighting, cords, lampholders, switches, insulation, temperature control, wiring and earthing are some examples of the elements that undergo testing.

-International Standards on which the IECEE testing and certifying is based is available from the IECEE website.
+The complete list of International Standards by which IECEE testing and certification is based is available on the IECEE website.